dddiaz/dddiaz.com/content/post/hla/index.md

 we know the body accidentally starts attacking itself (aka the pancreas where insulin is produced), but beyond that we aren't entirely sure what triggers it.
 We do know that some people have genes that are associated with type 1 diabetes, but this is not a guarantee of getting the disease.
 An environmental trigger may play a part, maybe some sort of virus in conjunction with a genetic predisposition.
-(This [paper](https://pubmed.ncbi.nlm.nih.gov/36950864/#:~:text=Convincing%20evidence%20indicates%20that%20viruses,trigger%20for%20or%20unmask%20T1D.) argues Covid may be a trigger for T1D but more in depth studies are needed ).
+(This [paper](https://pubmed.ncbi.nlm.nih.gov/36950864/#:~:text=Convincing%20evidence%20indicates%20that%20viruses,trigger%20for%20or%20unmask%20T1D.) argues Covid may have been a trigger for some people with T1D but more in depth studies are needed ).

 As someone who has been living with Type 1 Diabetes for over 25 years, it's crazy to think we can't say for a fact what causes a disease that effects so manny.
 Regardless, on this journey of why, an obvious quest presents itself to someone interested in genomics: Can I find genes associated with type 1 diabetes in my own genome, is that even possible?